-This Italian Sub-style Panini takes the classic flavors of an Italian Sub and melts it into a panini sandwich, which is basically a grilled cheese sandwich complete with grill marks… and all of that delicious Italian Sub filling.
+This Italian Sub-style Panini takes the classic flavors of an Italian Sub and melts it into a crispy gooey panini sandwich.

 All the Grilled Cheese! from Our Family Table

 Need more Grilled Cheese Sandwich inspirations?
 Check out these delicious combinations from some of my favorite bloggers: